-- (vii) Coordination and cooperation on capacity building and practical initiatives. - 134.
+- (vii) Coordination and cooperation on capacity building and practical initiatives. - 140.
 The gap analysis is required to cover 'legal and other options'.
 Since the effective protection of TK would require a range of capacity building and practical measures to implement or supplement legal measures, a full gap analysis may need to address the need, if any exists, for international steps to coordinate, cooperate and practically deliver such capacity building and practical measures.
-A WIPO Round Table convened in December 2007 reviewed the capacity building needs of communities and appropriate strategies to meet them.
 Possible capacity and practical measures could be considered within the following categories: